pikapods/docs.pikapods.com/apps/rsshub.md

 See [here](https://docs.rsshub.app/en/install/#configuration) for available configuration.

-You may have to *Restart* the pod to apply configuration changes.
+You have to *Restart* the pod to apply configuration changes.